Ripley6811/DSS-Data-Tidying-Excersize/README.md

 - *CodeBook.md*

-    Verbose version of tidy_data_columns.txt that describes the format of the data and how it was derived.
+    Describes the format of the data columns and how it was derived.

 - *run_analysis.R*